tremendous1712/BlackBox_SS/README.md

 See SETUP.md for installation and running instructions.

 P.S.
-Couldn't deployment since PyTorch was too heavy for free tiers and I was out of GCP credits 😅.
+Couldn't deploy since PyTorch was too heavy for free tiers and I was out of GCP credits 😅.
 Works fine locally though.

 ## Frontend